Kinson Vernet

 I am a dedicated physicist and programmer with extensive experience in high-energy physics simulation, statistical analysis, and software development.
-My expertise spans multiple programming languages and tools, with a strong focus on delivering reliable results in collaborative environments.
+My expertise spans multiple programming languages and tools, with a strong focus on delivering reliable results in collaborative research environments.
+I work at the intersection of physics and computation — building robust tools for scientific discovery.

 Université Clermont Auvergne, France